Last Updated: October 11, 2021

 When you access or use our Services, we automatically collect information about you, including:

-- Log Information: We log information about your use of the Services, including the type of browser you use, access times, pages viewed, files read, search words, your IP address and the page you visited before navigating to our Services.
+- Log Information: We log information about your use of our Services, including the type of browser you use, device information, access times, pages viewed, files read, search words, your IP address, information about your activity within the Services (such as the pages and files viewed, searches and other actions you take such as which features you used) and the page you visited before navigating to our Services;

-Information We Collect From Other Sources
+Information We Collect from Other Sources

-Use of Information
+Use of Personal Data

 Sharing of Information

-- In response to a request for information if we believe disclosure is in accordance with any applicable law, regulation or legal process, or as otherwise required by any applicable law, rule or regulation;
+- In response to a request for information, if we believe disclosure is in accordance with any applicable law, regulation, or legal process, or as otherwise required by any applicable law, rule or regulation;

-We may also share aggregated or de-identified information, which cannot reasonably be used to identify you.
+- In accordance with applicable laws and regulations, we may also share aggregated or de-identified information, which cannot reasonably be used to identify you.

 Social Sharing Features